Prequalification vs. Preapproval: How Prequalification Improves Customer Retention and Lead Generation

 How to Help Pre-Qualification Applicants Improve Their Credit Scores

-- CreditXpert® Wayfinder – If an applicant needs to increase their credit score to qualify for a mortgage, CreditXpert Wayfinder can show them the way forward.
-This tool offers personalized credit management suggestions.
-By sharing these suggestions with your prequalification applicants, you can help them achieve a higher credit score, earning their trust and loyalty along the way.
+If an applicant needs to increase their credit score to qualify for a mortgage, the FICO® Score Mortgage Simulator can show them the way forward.
+This tool models “what-if” credit scenarios to support loan qualification and provides personalized action plans that outline the most effective steps for score improvement.
+By sharing these insights with your prequalification applicants, you can help them achieve a higher credit score, earning their trust and loyalty along the way.

-- Credit Assure® – Credit Assure is another tool that can help you pinpoint potential areas for credit score improvement that you can share with your prequalification applicants.
+Credit Assure is another powerful tool that can help you pinpoint potential areas for credit score improvement.
+By identifying specific issues and opportunities in a borrower’s credit report, you can provide targeted recommendations that accelerate their path to qualification.

 Seeing how specific credit adjustments can impact an applicant’s credit score right now may give them the motivation they need to put these steps into action.